Deulfi/uosc-controls-modifier/README.md

   - (optional) [inputevent](https://github.com/natural-harmonia-gropius/input-event)

 ## Note
-  - while some descriptions are similar to native uosc descriptions, the buttons that are created with this script are not as powerful as native uosc buttons and I sugesst you use them wherever possible.
+  - While some descriptions are similar to native uosc descriptions, the buttons that are created with this script are not as powerful as native uosc buttons and I suggest you use them wherever possible.
   - Another thing of note is that the visibility of the buttons can be controlled via the uosc.conf file.
 This means you can still hide buttons that you don't want to see in certain conditions.

 ## Script messages